 Net Position may serve as a useful indicator of the district's financial position.
-At the end of fiscal year 2020, the District's total assets and deferred outflows were less than total liabilities and deferred inflows resulting in a negative Net Position.
+At the end of fiscal year 2021, the District's total assets and deferred outflows were less than total liabilities and deferred inflows resulting in a negative Net Position.

 The largest portion of the negative net position is a result of recognition of Other Post Employment Benefit Liability for retiree health care benefits.
-Net Position also reflects the District's \$12 million investment in capital assets.
-Since the distirct uses capital assets to provide services, they are not available for future spending.
-Further, the resources required to pay this debt must come from other sources since the capital assets themselves cannot be liquidated to pay that liability.
+Net Position also reflects the District's investment in capital assets which increased for building projects.
+Capital assets are used to provide educational services, they are not available for future spending.

+Long-term bonds payable decreases for principal payments made of \$890 thousand.
+The borrowed \$7.3 million for building projects.
+Resources required to pay debt must come from other sources since the capital assets themselves cannot be liquidated to pay that liability.